top of page

 7-Eleven marks 45 years in Hong Kong

-• Anniversary events include a redesign of the original Happy Valley store to its original 'Red House' design
+• Anniversary events include a redesign of the first, Happy Valley store to its original 'Red House' design

 • The brand has also released a clothing collection with socks, tee-shirts and towels